How Long is Spousal Maintenance Paid in Illinois?

 When going through a divorce in Cook County, getting the maximum amount you are entitled to in any final orders is a top priority.
 Depending on the circumstances, this may include spousal support payments.
 Spousal maintenance can help you maintain your standard of living after divorce or gain the education, experience, or skills needed to reenter the workforce.
 Factors that will influence whether you are entitled to spousal maintenance include:

-The Illinois Statutes (750 ILCS 5/504) contain guidelines for spousal support payments which are generally based on the length of time you were married.
+The Illinois Statutes (750 ILCS 5/504) contain guidelines for spousal support payments, which are generally based on the length of time you were married.
 For example, if you were married for five years, you may be entitled to a year of spousal support.

-The percentage increases the longer you and your spouse were together, so for 10 years, you may receive four years of support; for 15, you may be entitled to 10 years of payments.
+The percentage increases the longer you and your spouse were together, so for 10 years, you may receive four years of support; for 15 years, you may be entitled to 10 years of payments.
 Once you reach 20 plus years, you are generally able to collect spousal maintenance for the same amount of time as you were married.

 In some cases, the court will deviate from these guidelines.
 Based on your circumstances, the judge may instead order one of the following: